fredstro/noncongruence/README.md

 This repository contains Examples, code and Data for the paper "Noncongruence Subgroups and Maass waveforms"

-You can make basic queries etc. against the database without having Sage installed but certain extra features will only be available through Sage.
+You can make basic queries etc. against the database of subgroups without having SAGE (http://www.sagemath.org) or PSAGE  (https://github.com/fredstro/psage) installed but certain extra features will only be available through PSAGE.

+Examples of Maass forms and eigenvalues are available in the `/examples` directory:

+* `examples/examples_eigenvalue_tables.py` -- data corresponding to Tables of non-exceptional eigenvalues
+* `examples/examples_exceptional.py`   -- data for Tables of exceptional eigenvalues.